sigmacomputing/sigmaquickstarts/site/sigmaguides/src/use_cases_date_spines/use_cases_date_spines.md

 <img src="assets/ds15.png" width="800"/>

-These two join conditions create a result set that includes all weeks from the Date Spine table .....ADD DETAILS PHIL
+These two join conditions create a result set that includes all weeks from the Date Spine table.

 Click the `Preview Output` button.